Academic Policies | PhD in Vision Science

 Students may substitute courses for the Ph.D. in Vision Science within specified guidelines.
 All guidelines should be compatible with the university policy.

 Based on the student's prior coursework taken for credit, professional training and experiences, or current memorandum of understanding between an educational/research institute and Pacific University, students may apply for a course substitution or course waiver in place of a required course.
 A maximum of one-third of the credit requirement for the degree may be satisfied by course substitution/waiver.
 Exceptions may be made by the VSG Committee.

 A course or courses of equal or greater credits taken earlier at Pacific University or another institution may be used in place of a required course in the VSG curriculum.
 To be considered for course substitution, the course credit(s) earned earlier must:

 - be taken for credit at an accredited academic institution within the past five academic years,

 - have completed with a grade of C or better (“pass” grade is not eligible), and

 - have not been used toward another degree.

 Students must provide supporting documentation (e.g., copies of the official transcript, course description, syllabus) to the Office of Academic Programs.
-Approval of course substitution awards the student credits of the substituted VSG course, but the transferred grade will not appear on the transcript nor be included in the calculation of the student’s GPA.
+Approval of course substitution awards the student credits of the substituted VSG course.
+However, the transferred grade will not appear on the transcript nor be included in the calculation of the student’s GPA.

-- When a required course is shown to be met through non-credit-bearing activities (e.g., proficiency or exam results) or earlier coursework for another degree, a student may petition for waiver of the course.
+- When a required course is shown to be met through non-credit-bearing activities (e.g., proficiency or exam results) or earlier coursework for another degree, a student may petition for the course waiver.

-- Students must provide official documentation (e.g., certificate, license, transcripts and syllabus, etc.) along with necessary details for application.
+- Students must provide official documentation (e.g., certificate, license, transcripts, syllabus, etc.) along with necessary details for application.